Steun ons en help Nederland vooruit

 Delft: city of innovation

 We are investing in Delft as a city of innovation.
 Innovation results in new businesses.
 Jobs should be provided at every level, along with as adequate housing.
-In particular, housing is needed for students, starters and highly skilled migrants.
+In particular, housing is needed for students, people looking for their first home and highly skilled migrants.
 Our goal is a green, clean and safe city with a wide variety of cultural activities.

 We are the party of sustainability par excellence.
 There should be ample parking space for bicycles at the train stations.
 We support the use of geothermic heating of houses in the Poptahof and the Spoorzone neighbourhoods.
 Citizens should be encouraged to conserve energy.

-In 2014, health care will be decentralized to the local level.
-The national government has transferred responsibility for non-medical care to municipalities.
-D66 believes that caretakers should work hand in hand with the family and friends of the person in needs of care.
+D66 believes that health care professionals should work hand in hand with the family and friends of the person in need of care.
 We favour a personal budget which can be freely spent up to a certain amount, so that those concerned can make their own choices and set their own priorities.

 Regardless of the topic, we consider it crucial to listen to ideas and initiatives that citizens in Delft bring forward.
 After all, this is what democracy is all about.